 Notes: The Figure depicts the CAAR of firms according to their market capitalization.
-Two groups are defined: Small-cap and Large-cap firms, defined by their market capitalization 30 days prior to the Metaverse Disclosure.
+Two groups are defined: small-cap and large-cap firms, defined by their market capitalization 30 days prior to the Metaverse disclosure.
 As can be seen from the figure, it seems that big, rather than small, firms tend to be associated with greater CAAR across time.
-However, for both groups the abnormal returns are fully reversed 30 days after the disclosure.
-The reversal is more rapid for the small group of firms.
+However, the abnormal returns are fully reversed 30 days after the disclosure for both groups, with the reversal proving more rapid for the group of firms.

 Table 1: Sample Characteristics

-Panel A lists the prevalence of of Clear and Vague disclosures.
+Panel A lists the prevalence of Clear and Vague disclosures.
 2022 refers only to January 2022, as the construction of the sample ended at the end of January 2022.
 Panel B shows the frequency of disclosures by the headquarters of the firms.
 There are total of 77 disclosures from 51 firms and 7 sectors.